mayflower/microk8s-addons/README.md

 This addon provides a simple way to make your first steps with web assembly payloads.

-You can enable Spin support with
+You can enable Spin / Spiderlightning / Wasm support with

 ```
-microk8s enable spin
+microk8s enable wasm
 ```

-The spin module includes a wrapper for [wasm-to-oci](https://github.com/engineerd/wasm-to-oci), that can be used to push WebAssembly modules to the microk8s registry:
+The wasm module includes a wrapper for [wasm-to-oci](https://github.com/engineerd/wasm-to-oci), that can be used to push WebAssembly modules to the microk8s registry:

 ```